poojasundar15/poojasundar15/README.md

 # Hi, Everyone!👋

-I'm Pooja from India, final year student Technology Enthusiast who is pursuing Master's in Computer Application from VIT, Vellore who tries to learn new things every single day.
-I always try and work with people who are better than I am so that I can come out of my comfort zone and learn new things.
+I'm Pooja from India, final year student Technology Enthusiast pursuing Master's in Computer Application from VIT, Vellore.
+I am who tries to learn new things every single day.
+Always try and work with people who are better than I am, so that I can come out of my comfort zone and learn new things.
 I do Java/Scala project developments and Machine Learning & Deep Learning Projects.
-I really enjoy learning new programming languages and frameworks like SpringBoot, Akka and Kafka.
-I love to mentor my juniors and work for the betterment of the community.
+I really enjoy learning new programming languages and frameworks like SpringBoot, Akka & Kafka and I love to mentor my juniors and work for the betterment of the community.

 My Resume: [[Click here]](https://drive.google.com/file/d/1PGGcu7OocR0gpK-IWH_tBKNGLeLVOzbx/view?usp=drive_link)